HPCNow/hpcnow-labs/admin-training/00-overview-demo.md

 ```
 snow list templates
 ```
 When setting up a cluster there are actions which only need to be performed once per cluster.
-In order to do so, sNow! defines a especial role called *golden node* where these actions are to be performed on.
+In order to do so, sNow! defines an especial role called *golden node* where these actions are to be performed on.
 In the case of very heterogeneous architectures allocated in the same cluster, these actions may need to be performed once per architecture.
 ## Compute Node Deployment
 If you want to deploy a compute node based on a pre-defined template.
 You can use the following command (i.e.)
 ```